Is That a Drone On Your Shoulder or Are You Just Happy to See Me?

 Amazon will be lucky if they can see some fruit come of their drone delivery vision; they face the usual regulatory obstacles when introducing new technology.
 Currently the FAA doesn’t allow Unmanned Aerial Vehicles to deliver anything, as the drone is required to be within view of the operator.
 They are also currently restricted to daylight and twilight with appropriate lights.

 To be sure, cops want drones.
-But they are expensive and current technology has not kept up with their vulnerability to weather, limitations of electronic signals or pissed-off hawks.
+Don’t we all?
+With companies starting to become dedicated retailers of them, like DrDrone, it’s getting easier all the time – you just need to make sure you know as much as possible about the laws surrounding them… but they are expensive and current technology has not kept up with their vulnerability to weather, limitations of electronic signals or pissed-off hawks.
 Cop mounted drones would be subject to many legal, technological and natural obstacles, but if they reach the stage of practical deployment, now they know where they’ll have to buy them.